Ssenseii/low-poly-laboratory/readme.md

 -   it's not set up for mobile devices.
 -   no dev tools, no sfx editor, no animations editor.
 -   minimal prior knowledge in threejs is needed to operate it

+#### Can I Contribute?

+Everyone's really welcome to take a look at my code and add pull request for any changes they deem fit for the site.

+#### Where's the Documentation?

+As of now, I'm working on fixing the bugs of the released alpha version but after I'm finished with that.
+I'll post a developer friendly guide to adding content.
+The code is still a mess.
+I need to seperate lots of code, and pick whether I want to go the functional programming route or the OOP one.
+The code is not that hard to understand as it's written specifically for future me to easily get in and change stuff.
+There are comments everywhere + I have a txt file full of informations that i'm not putting on github until I'm done with the alpha and release the beta.

+#### Can I submit an issue?

+YES!
+Please do.
+I'd love any kind of feedback so I can turn this into an actual working thing that I'm very much proud of.

 ## Screenshots